priyatam/brush/README.md

 First, create a sample `.styl`, `.js`, and `.jade` files in a folder (See 'examples/poem').

-Run the default task from the root of brush source directory and pass the config:
+Run the default task from the current directory and pass the project config:

     gulp --config=examples/poem/config.json

-This task does the following:

-- compiles _stylus_, _coffee_, _jade_ templates into an optimized and minified HTML5/CSS3
-- minifies, uglifies Javascript
-- runs a [connect](https://github.com/intesso/connect-livereload) static server with Live Reload at **http://localhost:8080**.
+This task compiles _stylus_, _coffee_, and _jade_ templates into an optimized and minified HTML5/CSS3.
+It also minifies, uglifies Javascript and runs a [connect](https://github.com/intesso/connect-livereload) static server with Live Reload at **http://localhost:8080**.
 What's more, you can enjoy [Live coding](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) with Chrome with a split screen.

-Once you're ready to share a preview of the page to a client, upload the assets under `/examples/app` to S3:
+Publish a copy for client preview by uploading the assets under `/examples/app` to S3:

     gulp publish --config=examples/config.json